Concrete Mesh Calculator

 What should I double-check before trusting the answer?

-This is an area takeoff only.
-Wire size, chair height, cover, lap length, placement, slab design, loads, and code requirements need project-specific review.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+This is a sheet-count takeoff only.
+It does not choose wire gauge, layers, lap length, chair spacing, concrete cover, placement height, slab design, loads, or code requirements.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why does overlap reduce sheet coverage?